Mart Stam: Return to the Netherlands and World War II

-Between 1934 and 1948 Stam attempted to gain a foothold in his home country again.
-From 1934 Stam cultivated a friendship with the director of the Stedelijk Museum in Amsterdam, Willem Sandberg, which leads to job opportunities and creative commissions.
+Between 1934 and 1948, Stam attempted to gain a foothold in his home country again.
+From 1934, Stam cultivated a friendship with the director of the Stedelijk Museum in Amsterdam, Willem Sandberg, which led to job opportunities and creative commissions.
 He became part of the editorial board of the New Objectivity journal De 8 and Opbouw (The 8 and Construction, (literally: Building Up).
-In the year 1935/36 he works at the office of Willem van Tijen, prominent Dutch modernist architect.
-He self-initiates a row of five drive-in houses with his wife Lotte Beese and van Tijen in Amsterdam South, once again exploring the expression of mobility in an innovative manner.
-Enters various design competitions, amongst others for the City Hall of Amsterdam (with W. van Tijen, H.A.
-Maaskant and L. Stam-Beese), which garners praise from Le Corbusier., and the Dutch Pavilion for the 1939 World Exhibition in New York.
+In the years 1935/36, he worked at the office of Willem van Tijen, a prominent Dutch modernist architect.
+He initiated the design of a row of five drive-in houses with his wife Lotte Beese and van Tijen in Amsterdam South, once again exploring the expression of mobility in an innovative manner.
+During this time Stam entered various design competitions, amongst others for the City Hall of Amsterdam (with W. van Tijen, H.A.
+Maaskant and L. Stam-Beese), which garnered praise from Le Corbusier., and the Dutch Pavilion for the 1939 World Exhibition in New York.
 Although Stam won this invited competition, the project went to the traditionalist architect D.F.
 Slothouwer, who was friends with the government official overseeing the Dutch contribution.
 This in spite of protests from the Dutch art community and the director of MoMA, Alfred Barr.
-In 1939, upon referral of Sandberg, Stam becomes director of the Instituut voor Kunstnijverheidsonderwijs, IvKNO in Amsterdam (Institute for Applied Arts, and the predecessor to the current Rietveld Academy).
+In 1939, upon referral of Sandberg, Stam became director of the Instituut voor Kunstnijverheidsonderwijs, IvKNO in Amsterdam (Institute for Applied Arts, and the predecessor to the current Rietveld Academy).

-During the Nazi occupation Mart Stam uses his position at the school to employ activities in the Dutch resistance.
-Divorces his second wife Lotte-Beese in 1943 and marries Olga Heller in 1946, a Jewish employee at the Institute who was forced into hiding during the war.
-Establishes the magazine Open Oog (Open Eye) with Sandberg in 1946, and starts to contemplate leaving the school.
-In 1948 he takes up a position in Dresden, East Germany to reorganize and combine the Hochschule für Werkkunst (College for Applied Arts) and the Akademie für bildende Künste (Academy for the Arts).
+During the Nazi occupation Mart Stam used his position at the school to employ activities in the Dutch resistance.
+He divorced his second wife Lotte Beese in 1943 and married Olga Heller in 1946.
+She was a Jewish employee at the Institute who was forced into hiding during the war.
+Stam established the magazine Open Oog (Open Eye) with Sandberg in 1946, and contemplated leaving the school.
+In 1948 he took up a position in Dresden, East Germany to reorganize and combine the Hochschule für Werkkunst (College for Applied Arts) and the Akademie für bildende Künste (Academy for the Arts).

 After World War II

-From 1948 to 1952 he moved to postwar East Germany, with its major reconstruction projects.
-In 1948 he took a professorship at the Akademie der Bildenden Künste Dresden and began advocating a modern, strict structure for the heavily destroyed urban landscape, a plan which most of the citizens rejected as an "all-out attack on the identity of the city", and which would have obliterated most of the remaining landmarks.
-In 1950 Stam became director of the Advanced Institute of Art in Berlin.
+From 1948 to 1952, he moved to postwar East Germany, with its major reconstruction projects.
+In 1948, he took a professorship at the Akademie der Bildenden Künste Dresden and began advocating a modern, strict structure for the heavily destroyed urban landscape, a plan which most of the citizens rejected as an "all-out attack on the identity of the city", and which would have obliterated most of the remaining landmarks.
+In 1950, Stam became director of the Advanced Institute of Art in Berlin.
 Returning to Amsterdam in 1953, Stam and his wife moved to Switzerland in 1966 and withdrew from public view.
-He died, aged 86, in Zürich.
+He died, aged 86, in Zurich.